-Zaryadye Park sits on a historically charged site saturated by both Russia’s collective past and evolving aspirations.
-The design aims to create a park borne of Russian and Muscovite heritage as well as one that draws on the latest construction technologies and sustainability strategies.
-Representing six countries from around the world, the design team will bring a global perspective and vast experience to this important project.
+Zaryadye Park sits on a historically charged site – a focal point for both Russia’s collective past and evolving aspirations.
+The design aims to create a park borne of Russian and Muscovite heritage as well as one that draws on the latest construction technologies and sustainability thinking.
+Representing six countries from around the world, the design team brought a global perspective and vast experience to this important project.

 The Park incorporates four Russian landscape typologies: tundra, steppe, forest and wetland.
 Designed with different micro-climates in mind, the resulting landscape is hot and cold, wet and dry, familiar and unknown.
 The visitors of the park are exposed to various moments of augmented micro-climatic experiences.
 The four-season space under a large glass canopy atop a hill – like a hand over a shell – create a ‘warmth bubble’ sheltered from wind and collecting solar radiation, offering warmer exterior retreats in winter.
 An ice cave, on the other hand, has been conceived to host a super-climatic environment in winter and offers a refreshing experience in summer.
 The glass canopy not only provides shelter to people and plants, but also hosts semi-transparent photovoltaic elements - a prototype technology in an economy otherwise shaped by fossil based energy resources.